Haley Winn: Junior

-Winn represented the United States at the 2019 IIHF World Women's U18 Championship where she recorded three assists in five games and won a silver medal.
-She again represented the United States at the 2020 IIHF World Women's U18 Championship where she recorded one assist in five games and won a gold medal.
+Winn represented the United States at the 2019 IIHF World Women's U18 Championship in Obihiro, Japan, where she recorded three assists in five games as the youngest player on the roster at age 15.
+The United States won the silver medal, losing to Canada 3–2 in overtime in the gold medal game.

+Winn again represented the United States at the 2020 IIHF World Women's U18 Championship in Bratislava, Slovakia, where she recorded one assist in five games.
+The United States won the gold medal with a perfect 5–0 record.